ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 extern "C" __declspec(dllexport) double performCalculations();
 ```

-By default, the Console App template generates an executable, but you need to change it to a DLL.
-To do so, go to Solution Explorer and right-click the Arm64EC.Porting.Vectors project.
+By default, the Console App template generates an executable but you will need to change it to a DLL.
+To do this, go to Solution Explorer and right-click the Arm64EC.Porting.Vectors project.
 Then, select Properties.
 In the window that opens, choose Dynamic Library (.dll) from the Configuration Type drop-down list:

 ![fig8](figures/08.png)